Computer Vision for Autonomous Vehicles: Problems, Datasets and State of the Art: Methods

-\boldparagraph{Part-based Approaches} Learning the appearance of articulated objects is difficult because all possible articulations need to be considered.
-The idea of part-based approaches is to split the complex appearance of non-rigidly moving objects like humans into simple parts and to represent any articulation using these parts.
-This provides greater flexibility and reduces the number of training examples required for learning the object appearance.
-The Deformable Part Model (DPM) by \cite{Felzenszwalb2008CVPR} attempts to break down the complex appearance of objects into easier parts for training SVMs with latent structure variables which represent the model configuration and need to be inferred at training time.
-They use a coarse global template covering the entire object and higher resolution part templates to model the appearance of each part as illustrated in \figref{fig:detection_dpm}.
-All templates are represented using HOG features.
-In addition, they generalize SVMs to handle latent variables such as the part position location.
+Learning the appearance of articulated objects is difficult because all possible articulations need to be considered.
+The idea of part-based approaches is to split the complex appearance of non-rigidly moving objects like humans into simpler parts and to represent articulation using these parts, as illustrated in \figref{fig:Felzenszwalb2008CVPR}.
+This provides greater flexibility and reduces the number of training examples required for learning the appearance of each part.

-An alternative to this representation is the Implicit Shape Model proposed by \cite{Leibe2008IJCV} which learns a highly flexible representation of object shape.
-They extract local features around interest points and perform clustering to build up a codebook of local appearances that are characteristic for the particular object class under consideration.
-Based on this codebook, they learn where on the object the codebook entries may occur.
+The Deformable Part Model (DPM), by \citet{Felzenszwalb2008CVPR}, attempts to break down the complex appearance of objects into easier parts.
+As a classifier, they train a SVM with latent structure variables which represent the model configuration (part positions) and need to be inferred at training time.
+They use a coarse global template covering the entire object and higher resolution part templates to model the appearance of each part.
+An alternative to this representation is the Implicit Shape Model proposed by \citet{Leibe2008IJCV}, which learns a highly flexible representation of object shape.
+They extract local features around interest points and perform clustering to construct a codebook of local appearances that are characteristic for the particular object class under consideration.
+Finally, they learn the occurrences of codebook entries for each object.
+However, \citet{Benenson2014ECCV} observe in their survey on detection approaches that part-based models like \citep{Felzenszwalb2008CVPR, Leibe2008IJCV} improve results only slightly compared to the much simpler approach of \citet{Dalal2005CVPR}.

-While the part-based models presented so far have been very successful, they can not represent contextual information which is necessary for occlusion reasoning.
-Usually, a separate context model is learned to handle occlusions, see \cite{Hoiem2008IJCV,Tu2010PAMI,Desai2011IJCV,Yang2012CVPRa}.
-And-Or models embed a grammar to represent large structural and appearance variations in a reconfigurable hierarchy. \cite{Wu2016PAMI} propose to learn an And-Or model which takes into account structural and appearance variations at multi-car, single-car and part-levels jointly to represent both context and occlusions.
+The discussed part-based models can not represent relationships between different objects, their parts, and the scene, which, for instance, is necessary to reason about occlusions.
+Usually, a separate context model \citep{Hoiem2008IJCV, Tu2010PAMI, Desai2011IJCV, Yang2012CVPRa} is learned which puts the detected objects in context to the 3D scene.
+In contrast, \citet{Wu2016PAMI} propose to learn an And-Or model that embeds a grammar to represent large structural and appearance variations in a reconfigurable hierarchy.
+The learned model takes into account structural and appearance variations at multi-car, single-car, and part-levels jointly to represent both context and occlusions.